xonawebsite/mean-api-template/README.md

 npm run dev # turns on the debug mode and runs npm run start:dev
 ```

+# Endpoints

+I've included an [Insomnia json](./mean-api-template.json) so you can test every single endpoint by yourself.

 # Contributing

 See [CONTRIBUTING](./CONTRIBUTING.md) for information on how to contribute to the project